- Terrence Holt

 Mike has 20+ years experience in construction with an emphasis on project estimating, schedule development, subcontractor prequalifications, value engineering, and constructability reviews.
 He has worked on Design-Build, CM@R, GMP, and hard-bid public projects.

-He is working on the $68 million Raleigh Union Station project and the Innovation Center on the Wake Tech RTP campus.
-Other projects include the Wake Tech Public Safety Facility Phase III and Market + Exchange Plaza in downtown Raleigh.
+He worked on the $68 million Raleigh Union Station project and the Innovation Center on the Wake Tech RTP campus.
+Other projects include the Wake Tech Public Safety Facility Phase III, and Market + Exchange Plaza in downtown Raleigh.
 With D.H.
-Griffin, he led precon efforts for the $50 million Friendship High School in Apex and the $90 million Student Services Center at NC A&T, and with Shelco, the Regional National Guard Headquarters.
+Griffin, he led preconstruction efforts for the $50 million Friendship High School in Apex and the $90 million Student Services Center at NC A&T, and with Shelco, the Regional National Guard Headquarters.

 What crazy project would you love to work on?